 Foraging and gathering is done extensively to collect wild berries, nuts, wild bulbous and tuberous roots and leaves as vegetable food, and a variety of herbs and plants for medicinal use.
 They are skilled craftsmen.
 They collect a variety of grasses and wood for various miscellaneous purposes like weaving of baskets, mats construction of houses, rope making, herbs for brewing drinks, and for religious ceremonies.
 They have also keen interest in carpentry, masonry and manufacturing of agricultural equipments.
 Now, the Tharus have opted for Government service, private jobs, agricultural labourer and business of small scale are some subsidiary sources of their income.
+Tharu society is patriarchal.
+In spite of patriarchic system the women have a dominant role.
 They have respectable position in the family and have a full authority to run the house freely.
 Tharus prefer joint family system especially among the families holding big lands.